jasper-zanjani/notes/cloud/README.md

 NoSQL databases are also **horizontally scalable** because the information can be sharded horizontally more easily than relational database, which are only **vertically scalable** (meaning scaling them requires larger and larger computers) and can only be sharded vertically. <sup>[YouTube](https://youtu.be/v_hR4K4auoQ?t=620 "YouTube - What is a NoSQL Database?
 How is Cloud Firestore structured? | Get to Know Cloud Firestore #1")</sup>

 ### Azure NoSQL
-[CosmosDB]: # 'CosmosDB&#10;Azure NoSQL database service optimized for mobile and web applications that offers graph, document, and key-value APIs'
+[CosmosDB]: #cosmos-db 'CosmosDB&#10;Azure NoSQL database service optimized for mobile and web applications that offers graph, document, and key-value APIs'
-- [CosmosDB][CosmosDB]
+- [Cosmos DB][CosmosDB]
 - Table storage

+#### Cosmos DB
+Fully managed JSON document database service with turnkey global distribution and transparent multi-master replication.
+Pricing for Cosmos DB relies on **Request Units**, which incorporate both the number of returned records as well as a fractional amount that reflects the complexity of the query.

 ### AWS NoSQL
 - DynamoDB
 - SimpleDB